-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard Task No. 4.3.P Note 2 STCW Competence Operate main and auxiliary machinery and associated control systems Knowledge, Understanding, and Proficiency Preparation, operation, fault detection and necessary measures to prevent damage for the following machinery items and control systems Auxiliary prime movers and associated systems Performance Condition Performance Behavior Performance Standard The candidate: Opens the brine pump overboard discharge valve; Verifies that the brine pump overboard skin valve is open; Verifies that the sea suction valve to the distiller saltwater feed pump is open; Opens the saltwater feed pump suction and discharge valves; Starts the saltwater feed pump to freshwater distilling unit; Starts the brine overboard pump; Adjusts the brine overboard discharge valve to maintain brine level to just cover the slosh plates in bottom of the flash chambers; Opens the steam root valve to the distiller unit steam air ejectors; Opens the steam supply valve to the saltwater feed heater (not if the saltwater feed water heater shell vacuum is less than 75% of normal operational vacuum); 10.
-Lines up and opens the L.P. bleed steam to saltwater feed water heater (or applies and regulates de-superheater condensate flow if live steam supply provided to salt water heater); 11.
-Lines up and regulates saltwater feed heater L.P. drain to maintain half of a gauge glass in saltwater feed heater hot well; Continued on next page
+TaskSTCNo.Competition Inderstanding Performance Condition Performance Behavior Performance Standard 4.3.P Operate r and auxil machiner associate. control systems ary operation, fault y and detection and On a steam vessel of at least 1,000 HP, on a simulator, or in a laboratory, the candidate plans for and starts up the freshwater distiller, describing actions as they are being performed.
+The candidate: Opens the brine pump overboard discharge valve; Verifies that the brine pump overboard skin valve is open; Verifies that the sea suction valve to the distiller saltwater feed pump is open; Opens the saltwater feed pump suction and discharge valves; Starts the saltwater feed pump to freshwater distilling unit; Starts the brine overboard pump; Adjusts the brine overboard discharge valve to maintain brine level to just cover the slosh plates in bottom of the flash chambers; Opens the steam root valve to the distiller unit steam air ejectors; Opens the steam supply valve to the saltwater feed heater (not if the saltwater feed water heater shell vacuum is less than 75% of normal operational vacuum); Lines up and opens the L.P. bleed steam to saltwater feed water heater (or applies and regulates de-superheater condensate flow if live steam supply provided to salt water heater); Lines up and regulates saltwater feed heater L.P. drain to maintain half of a gauge glass in saltwater feed heater hot well;